adrfer/mumm-ra/README.md

     bash <(curl -sL https://raw.github.com/adrfer/mumm-ra/master/transform)

 Mumm-Ra can be run as many times as needed on the same machine safely.
-Installs, upgrades, and/or skips are based on what is already setup.
+Installs, upgrades, and/or skips are based on what's already setup.
 So, no worries!

 ## Customize